JuliaIPU/IPUToolkit.jl/docs/src/index.md

     This package is currently a proof-of-concept, not suitable for production usage.
 	Its API may be subject to frequent development and breaking changes.

+This package was initially created by Emily Dietrich and Luk Burchard, and later expanded by Mosè Giordano.
-[Mosè Giordano](https://github.com/giordano)'s work on this package was funded by [UCL Centre for Advance Research Computing](https://www.ucl.ac.uk/advanced-research-computing).
+[Mosè](https://github.com/giordano)'s work on this package was funded by [UCL Centre for Advance Research Computing](https://www.ucl.ac.uk/advanced-research-computing).

 ## Requirements